 If you have older children, then its certainly one of the fun things to do with teenagers in NYC going to see a live taping of a show.
 Many shows allow children from the age of 16.
 Click here for more information about how to get tickets.

-Years ago when I came to NYC as a solo traveler I go free tickets to see the David Letterman Show and it was fantastic.
-They had the Killers perform on the show, before anyone had really even heard of them.
-It certainly was a highlight of the trip and I highly recommend going to see a live show whilst your in NYC.
+Years ago when I came to NYC as a solo traveller I go free tickets to see the David Letterman Show and it was fantastic.
+They had the Killers perform on the show before anyone had really even heard of them.
+It certainly was a highlight of the trip and I highly recommend going to see a live show whilst you’re in NYC.